 Building a moat through effective product development and design is easier said than done.
 However, here are some metrics you can use to drive your future strategy?

-- i was reading this Effort: What makes users use/buy/transact more (or less)?
+- Effort: What makes users use/buy/transact more (or less)?
 Do you ask the user to fill up a lengthy form?
 Automate it.
 Do you ask her to sign in every time?
 Give her an option to bypass the password.

-- buy Pregabalin 300 mg uk Conversion: From the company’s perspective, what metrics matter the most?
+- Conversion: From the company’s perspective, what metrics matter the most?
 Average order size?
 Profitability?
 Cost of customer acquisition?

 Your metrics may vary wildly depending on the business and your future strategy.
 However, as a business, it is advisable to choose your metrics early and measure the impact of all products and services on those metrics.